Butanium/butanium.github.io/_pages/about.md

   - /about.html
 ---

 I am Computer Science Master student at ENS Paris-Saclay.
+My main research interest is technical AI alignment.

-This personal page is still WIP
+PS: This page is still WIP